johanlajili/treasure_island/readme.md

     gulp build:production

 It will compile the game and put it inside the "production folder".
 You just have to use your favorite web server on the **production** folder inside the root repository.
+(It has to be on a WebServer, WebGL cannot be used while on file://)

 ##Q&A
 To read once you played the game.